application traffic steering

 Multicast Traffic Steering

-Multicast traffic steering is a technique used to direct data packets efficiently to multiple recipients simultaneously.
-It is beneficial in scenarios where a single source needs to transmit data to multiple destinations.
+Multicast traffic steering is a technique for efficiently directing data packets to multiple recipients simultaneously.
+It is beneficial in scenarios where a single source needs to transmit data to various destinations.
 Instead of sending individual copies of the data to each recipient, multicast traffic steering enables the source to transmit a single copy efficiently distributed to all interested recipients.

 IGMPv1 is a communication protocol that enables hosts on an Internet Protocol (IP) network to join and leave multicast groups.
-Multicast groups allow the transmission of data packets from a single sender to multiple recipients simultaneously.
+Multicast groups allow the simultaneous transmission of data packets from a single sender to multiple recipients.

 By utilizing IGMPv1, hosts can efficiently manage their participation in multicast groups and receive relevant data from senders.